NEM 3.0 and How it Affects California Homeowners

 • December 2022: The NEM 3.0 net billing policy is unanimously approved.

-• April 2023: Net metering 3.0, rebranded as a net billing tariff, goes into effect.
+• April 2023: Net metering 3.0, rebranded as a net billing tariff.

 Upon passing NEM 3.0, the CPUC granted solar customers a sunset period of 120 days for the existing policy NEM 2.0.
 Until the NEM 3.0 California update in April 2023, customers are considered eligible for current tariffs.
 After this period, new solar owners will be subject to the terms of the upcoming net billing policy.